Legal and Compliance

 On an annual basis, we review the effectiveness of our approach to track modern slavery by evaluating and updating the following:

-• Internal Human Resource policies and processes
+• Internal HR policies and processes;

-• Internal training and support materials (including our Code of Conduct) and
+• Internal training and support materials (including our Code of Conduct); and

 • Procurement and governance processes that oversee our supply chain.